Armed Guard Courses

 Contact the Private Investigators Licensing Board (PILB) in Las Vegas or Carson City.
 Click here for the website.
 Complete the application, pass the written test, pay the fee, get your photo ID, and you are now eligible to work in the security industry in Nevada.

 Note 1: Your basic security guard card does NOT allow you to carry a firearm on duty, if you are employed by a licensee of the PILB.
 To carry armed while on duty, you must first be employed with a security company AND your basic guard card must be upgraded to “armed” status.
 How do you do that?
 Click here to learn how.

 Note 2: We have no involvement whatsoever in the process of issuing basic guard cards.
 That is done solely through the PILB.
-If your company wants you to be armed, then they will refer you to a firearms training school such as ours, for your armed guard class.
+If your company wants you to be armed, then they will refer you to a preferred Certified Firearms Instructor (CFI) such as Semper Firearms Training, for your armed guard class.